Tutorials

 'Color by Layer' is checked

-• Check whether the Layers have the correct 'Material Color' and the color of the lines is now correct.
+• Check that the Layers have the correct 'Material Color' and the color of the lines is now correct.

 • Make sure the 'Camera' is set to 'Parallel Projection' instead of 'Perspective'.